vuejs/theme/README.md

 ## Development Setup

-It uses VitePress to test the design components visually.
-Well, the best way to see the design works is to use it!
-Here is the description of the directory structure.

-- `src` - Contains all "Vue Theme" components and styles.
-- `docs/.vitepress/theme` - Contains theme configuration for VitePress.
+We must create several components following the architecture described at [New Docs Deployment](https://github.com/vuejs/team-discussions/discussions/22) discussion.
+The basic idea of the architecture at the moment is as follows.

+- `Vue Theme` – Vue Design System.
+The sharable global Vue theme related codes, such as base css, color scheme, global components such as "Alert", etc.
+- `Vitepress` – It uses `Vue Theme` to create VitePress docs theme, such as docs page, navbar, sidebar, and such.
+- `Vue Web Theme` – The central repo (the "theme") in [New Docs Deployment](https://github.com/vuejs/team-discussions/discussions/22) discussion.
+At discussion it's called `vue-docs-theme`.
+It uses `Vue Theme` and `Vitepress` to create Vue website theme, such as Home, Team, Partners page.
+Naming it `vue-web` at the moment since it might make more sense to call it `website` rather than docs.
+- `Docs` – The content (markdown).
+It uses `Vue Web Theme` to build final Vue website.
+This is the "source repo" mentioned in [New Docs Deployment](https://github.com/vuejs/team-discussions/discussions/22) discussion.

-Once the Vue Theme is published, `docs/.vitepress/theme` should be moved to VitePress, but while we are in the early stage of development, we're directly building the "theme" for VitePress here.
+In the end, each component should live in their dedicated repo, but while we are in the early stage of development, we're directly building everything in this single repo.
+Here is the corresponding directory structure.

+- `src-theme` – Code for `Vue Theme`.
+Add sharable global stuff here.
+Accessible via `vue-theme` alias.
+- `src-vp` – Code for new `Vitepress`.
+Add Vitepress related code here.
+Accessible via `vitepress-next` alias.
+- `src-web` – Code for "Vue Web Theme".
+Add any Vue website related code here.
+Accessible via `vue-web-theme` alias.
+- `docs` – Contents for `Docs`.
+Currently, we're placing `.vitepress` folder to boot up VitePress, by importing code from `src-web` (see `docs/.vitepress` and you'll see what we mean).

 ### Booting The Local Dev Server